mozilla/legal-docs/marketplace_developer_agreement/en-US.md

 ## Content Restrictions

-Any Marketplace Content you distribute in the Firefox Marketplace must adhere to Mozilla&rsquo;s content and other policies for developers.
-You can find our current policies at our [marketplace review criteria](https://developer.mozilla.org/docs/Apps/Marketplace_Review).
+Any Marketplace Content you distribute in the Firefox Marketplace must adhere to Mozilla&rsquo;s [marketplace review criteria](https://developer.mozilla.org/docs/Apps/Marketplace_Review) and [Conditions of Use](https://www.mozilla.org/about/legal/acceptable-use).
 In addition, Firefox Marketplace requires all apps to be rated by the International Age Rating Coalition ("IARC").
 Developers of the Firefox Marketplace can access the IARC ratings certificate tool for free as part of the app submission process.
 The IARC is a third party, and by using their ratings certificate tool, you agree to abide by the [IARC Privacy Policy](https://www.globalratings.com/IARCPRODClient/privacypolicy.aspx) and [IARC Terms of Use](https://www.globalratings.com/IARCPRODClient/termsofuse.aspx).

 ## Accounts